Instagram/IGListKit/.github/CONTRIBUTING.md

 * 4 spaces for indentation rather than tabs
 * Public classes and methods must contain header documentation
 * Use plain C functions whenever possible (as opposed to class methods)
-* Restrict subclassing (objc macro, final in examples)
+* Restrict subclassing (objc macro, final in examples), except when the class is designed for subclassing.
-* instance variables instead of properties
+* Instance variables instead of properties
-* local variables instead of self.prop over & over
+* Create local variables instead of accessing properties like 'self.property' repeatedly.
+This results in a larger binary and extra 'objc_msgSend(...)' calls.

 ## Updating Testing Dependencies